Get a Sick Note for Back Pain

 Sick Note for Back Pain

 Back pain is one of the most common reasons for sick leave in the UK.
-A sick note for back pain is a medical document from a GMC-registered doctor confirming that your back condition is affecting your ability to work and certifying a period of absence — or recommending workplace adjustments that would allow you to return without full sign-off.
+A sick note for time off work for back pain is a medical document from a GMC-registered doctor confirming that your back condition is affecting your ability to work and certifying a period of absence — or recommending workplace adjustments that would allow you to return without full sign-off.

 Not Fit for Work vs May Be Fit for Work — What Back Pain Certificates Say